Degrees, Certificates and Awards

 The following is required for all AA-T or AS-T degrees:

-- Completion of a minimum of 18 semester units in an “AA-T” or “AS-T” major as detailed in the appropriate departmental section of this Catalog.
+- A minimum of 18 semester units in an “AA-T” or “AS-T” major as detailed in the appropriate departmental section of this Catalog.
 All courses in the major must be completed with a grade of “C” or better or Pass (Title 5 § 55063).

 Santa Barbara City College Associate in Arts/Science Degrees